 Typically, it will take you about three years in that position before getting promoted to being an ‘associate'.
 However, there are banks like Goldman Sachs which has accelerated programs of two years.

-There are banks whose promotions are almost automatic with the passage of time.
+There are investment banks whose promotions are almost automatic with the passage of time.
 About 60-70% of analysts are being promoted to associates in these banks.
-Some reported Goldman Sachs as being one of those banks.
+Some reported Goldman Sachs as being one of those investment banks.